mcyp025developer/sql_system_transfer/README.md

-# sql_table_transfer_python
+# sql_system_transfer

-sql_table_transfer_python is a Python Library for transferring tables between SQL Systems.
-Currently, the only SQL systems that sql_table_transfer_python is compatible is Microsoft SQL Server and MySQL.
+sql_system_transfer is a Python Library for transferring tables between SQL Systems.
+Currently, the only SQL systems that sql_system_transfer is compatible is Microsoft SQL Server and MySQL.

 ##Description